TJX Companies, Inc.

 Cost of Sales, Including Buying and Occupancy Costs

-Cost of sales, including buying and occupancy costs, as a percentage of net sales was 69.0% for fiscal 2026, a decrease of 0.4 percentage points compared to 69.4% of net sales for fiscal 2025.
+Cost of sales, including buying and occupancy costs, as a percentage of net sales was 68.7% for the first quarter of fiscal 2027, a decrease of 1.8 percentage points compared to 70.5% for the first quarter of fiscal 2026.

-The decrease in the cost of sales ratio, including buying and occupancy costs, was due to favorable merchandise margin and expense leverage on higher comp sales.
-Merchandise margin reflects lower freight costs and lower inventory shrink expense.
+The decrease in the cost of sales ratio, including buying and occupancy costs, for the first quarter of fiscal 2027 was driven by favorable merchandise margin due to higher markon, the favorable year-over-year impact related to the mark-to-market adjustments on inventory and fuel hedges and expense leverage on higher comp sales.

 Selling, General and Administrative Expenses